WR3 | Syllabus

 - Effort

-Nota bene: To pass this course all assignments must be completed and an acceptable attendance record must be kept.
+| There is one important caveat.
+To earn this right (and to pass the course), all assignments must be completed and a solid attendance record must be kept.

 Major Assignments